RAshkettle/eshack/README.md

-# Phaser 3 Webpack Project Template

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

-Loading images via JavaScript module `import` is also supported.
+# ESHack

+A roguelike game writting in ES and Phaser 3

-## Available Commands
+## Available Commands for building

 | Command | Description |
 |---------|-------------|